AmberC0209/PaddleX/docs/pipeline_usage/pipeline_develop_guide.en.md

     test_ok --Yes--> development_integration
 ```

-The pre-trained model pipelines provided by PaddleX allow for **quick experience of effects**.
-If the pipeline effects meet your requirements, you can directly proceed with **development integration/deployment** of the pre-trained model pipeline.
-If the effects are not as expected, you can use your private data to **fine-tune** the models within the pipeline until satisfactory results are achieved.
+The pre-trained model pipelines provided by PaddleX allow for <b>quick experience of effects</b>.
+If the pipeline effects meet your requirements, you can directly proceed with <b>development integration/deployment</b> of the pre-trained model pipeline.
+If the effects are not as expected, you can use your private data to <b>fine-tune</b> the models within the pipeline until satisfactory results are achieved.

 Below, let's take the task of boarding pass recognition as an example to introduce the local usage process of the PaddleX model pipeline tool.
 Before use, please ensure you have completed the installation of PaddleX according to the [PaddleX Local Installation Tutorial](../installation/installation.en.md).

 ## 1. Select Pipeline

 Each pipeline in PaddleX can solve specific task scenarios such as object detection, time series prediction, semantic segmentation, etc. You need to select the pipeline for subsequent development based on the specific task.
-For example, for the boarding pass recognition task, the corresponding PaddleX pipeline is the **General OCR Pipeline**.
+For example, for the boarding pass recognition task, the corresponding PaddleX pipeline is the <b>General OCR Pipeline</b>.
 More task-pipeline correspondences can be found in the [PaddleX Models List (CPU/GPU)](../support_list/models_list.en.md).

 ## 2. Quick Start